Amortized Vine Copulas for High-Dimensional Density and Information Estimation: Ablation Studies

 \subsection{IPFP Validity}

-We verify that IPFP consistently produces valid copula densities.
-Table~\ref{tab:ipfp_validity} reports marginal deviation (deviation from uniform marginals) and total mass error across all test copulas; after 15 iterations the column marginal is already near machine precision ($\sim\!10^{-6}$), the row marginal is $\sim\!10^{-3}$ (a side effect of Sinkhorn's alternating update pattern), and the total mass error is negligible.
+We verify that IPFP consistently reduces copula-constraint error.
+Table~\ref{tab:ipfp_validity} reports marginal deviation (deviation from uniform marginals) and total mass error from the saved $K{=}15$ validity diagnostic; even at this faster setting the column marginal is already near machine precision ($\sim\!10^{-6}$), high-percentile row marginal deviations are in the $10^{-3}$ range, and the total mass error is negligible.
+The deployed $K{=}30$ setting is evaluated in the iteration and UCI sensitivity tables that follow.

-To justify the default choice of $K{=}15$ iterations used throughout the paper, Table~\ref{tab:ipfp_iter_ablation} reports marginal error and runtime for a sweep over $K$ on raw network outputs produced by the canonical checkpoint on four representative copula families (Gaussian, Clayton, Frank, Gumbel).
-Without any projection ($K{=}0$) the marginals are order $5$ away from uniform; a single IPFP pass already brings the column marginal to $\sim\!10^{-6}$ and the row marginal to $\sim\!0.16$; at $K{=}15$ the maximum row/column marginal error is $\sim\!10^{-3}$ at a cost of $\approx\!1$\,ms, and $K{=}100$ pushes the error to machine precision while still running in under $10$\,ms. We therefore use $K{=}15$ as a good accuracy/latency trade-off for the main experiments and use $K{=}100$ for the targeted machine-precision validation in Table~\ref{tab:ipfp_validity}.
+To justify the deployed choice of $K{=}30$ iterations, Table~\ref{tab:ipfp_iter_ablation} reports marginal error and runtime for a sweep over $K$ on raw network outputs produced by the deployed checkpoint on four representative copula families (Gaussian, Clayton, Frank, Gumbel).
+Without any projection ($K{=}0$) the marginals are order $5$ away from uniform; a single IPFP pass already brings the column marginal to $\sim\!10^{-6}$ and the row marginal to $\sim\!0.16$; at $K{=}15$ the maximum row/column marginal error is $\sim\!10^{-3}$ at a cost of $\approx\!1$\,ms; at the deployed $K{=}30$ setting the error is roughly $5\times10^{-5}$ at under $2$\,ms; and $K{=}100$ pushes the error to machine precision while still running in under $10$\,ms. We therefore use $K{=}30$ as the main accuracy/latency trade-off, while Table~\ref{tab:ipfp_iter_ablation} records both the faster $K{=}15$ option and the stricter $K{=}100$ option for applications with different marginal-tolerance requirements.